 This is a category with clear boundaries that can be documented, therefore increasing predictability.

-Geographical Indications are an important component of the economy in many regions, and therefore their protection and use affects the livelihoods of many Internet users.
+Geographical Indications are an important component of the economy in many regions, and therefore their protection and use affect the livelihoods of many Internet users.

 Geographic Indications are generally protected by applicable local laws.